PeytonEllis/ESOF/README.md

 git clone https://github.com/PeytonEllis/ESOF.git
 ```

-To boot the server run the folling command from the ESOF subdirectory
+To boot the server run the following command from the ESOF subdirectory

 ```bash
 adonis serve